Phenomenal Woman by Maya Angelou– Complete Poem Explanation | Summary & Analysis

 1️⃣ Pretty women wonder where my secret lies.

-đŸ‘‰ The poet says that beautiful women are curious about the secret of her confidence and charm.
+👉 The poet says that many beautiful women are curious about the secret behind her confidence, attractiveness, and powerful personality.

 2️⃣ I’m not cute or built to suit a fashion model’s size

-đŸ‘‰ She explains that she does not have the slim body shape that fashion models usually have.
+👉 She explains that she does not possess the slim body shape or physical appearance that society usually considers ideal or suitable for fashion models.

 3️⃣ But when I start to tell them,

-đŸ‘‰ However, when she begins to explain the reason for her attractiveness,
+👉 However, whenever she begins to explain the real reason for her charm and popularity,

 4️⃣ They think I’m telling lies.